Clairevanr/Automacorp_save/README.md

+# Note :  this version of the project in incomplete

 # Requirements :
 -JDK 21 at least (to use gradle)
 -Gradle (You can use the Gradle Wrapper coming with the project)

+# Powered by :
+-Gradle
+-Junit
+-Spring
+-H2
+-Mockito

 /!\ CAUTION
 The project was hosted on Windows to help dealing with some errors (as suggested by the instructor).